evanxd/mcp-client/README.md

 ```
 This will run the MCP client, which interacts with the [`mcp-yahoo-finance`](https://pypi.org/project/mcp-yahoo-finance/) MCP server (Yahoo Finance interaction) to get the current price of Tesla stock.

+## Contributing

+Contributions are welcome!
+Please feel free to submit issues or pull requests.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/evanxd/mcp-client/blob/main/LICENSE) file for details.